Dee Durham - District 2

 Turnout for New Castle County's Community Conversation on Land Preservation

 Exploring Farmland Issues with the Delaware Farm Bureau and Other Elected Officials

 Monthly Community Coffee

 8 a.m. – 9:30 a.m.
 FIRST WEDNESDAY OF EACH MONTH

 Join Dee for a cup of coffee or tea, conversation, and to raise issues of concern.

 A Delaware native, Dee Durham and her family now live in the house where she grew up adjacent to what is now Brandywine Creek State Park near Rockland.
 She graduated from Wilmington Friends School and Swarthmore College.

-For almost two decades, Dee served as Executive Director of Preservation Delaware, and of S.A.V.E., a land use, conservation planning and smart transportation advocacy organization based in Chester County, Pennsylvania.
-Then as an independent consultant in fundraising and nonprofit management with a focus on conservation, she served several area nonprofits including as the Interim Development Director for the French & Pickering Creeks Conservation Trust.
+Dee served as Executive Director of Preservation Delaware, and of S.A.V.E., a land use, conservation planning and smart transportation advocacy organization based in Chester County, Pennsylvania.
+Then she spent time as an independent consultant in fundraising and nonprofit management with a focus on conservation, serving several area nonprofits including as the Interim Development Director for the French & Pickering Creeks Conservation Trust.
 Dee was also the Grants Manager for the Partnership for the Delaware Estuary.
 In 2012, she was honored with the Chairman’s Award from Preservation Pennsylvania.
 She has earned recognition as a Certified Fundraising Professional (CFRE).

 Dee’s work as an environmental advocate made her aware of the need for increased transparency and ethics in government, leading to a stint as Program Director for Common Cause Delaware, 2012-2015.
 Common Cause seeks policy changes to address money in politics including Citizens United, and reforms aimed at increasing fair voting policies, same day registration, no excuse absentee balloting, and increased transparency in Delaware’s government.